gabrielrega/CartelABM/README.md

 # CartelABM

-NetLogo program for the model of a cartelized markey
+NetLogo program for the model of a cartelized market
 +
 Text of article